Chris Laskowski

-Christopher Anthony Laskowski (born September 12, 1981) was an American football linebacker turned safety, with the Indianapolis Colts.
+Christopher Anthony Laskowski (born September 12, 1981) is an American former football linebacker turned safety, with the Indianapolis Colts.
 In August 2006, the Colts placed him on injured reserve with a sports hernia injury, then reached an injury settlement with him and released him from the team.

-High school years
+Early life

 Laskowski attended Rockledge High School in Rockledge, Florida, and was a letterwinner in American football, wrestling and baseball.
 In football, he was an All-Conference honoree and an All-State honoree.
-In wrestling, he was twice a State Qualifier.
+In wrestling, he was twice a state qualifier.
 In baseball, he won All-Conference honors.
 Laskowski graduated from Rockledge High School in 2000.

-College years
+College career

 As a freshman at Florida Atlantic University, he was a walk-on to the university's first football team in 2000.
 He was named the team Most Valuable Player (MVP) in 2002, and co-MVP in his final two years, and was invited to the Hula Bowl as a senior.
 In 2005, the Colts signed him as an undrafted free agent, cut him during the pre-season, and re-signed him to their practice squad.
 In January 2006, Laskowski was re-signed as a safety and began training camp in July.